 There are more than 40,000 wild horses in government holding facilities across the western United States.
 These horses will never be returned to the wild and the cost of their care is funded by taxpayers.
 Roundups continue annually, but adoption rates are at a historic low.
-The mission of the Nevada Discovery Ride is to encourage wild horse adoption through challenging long rides on Nevada's public land.
+Our mission is to encourage wild horse adoption through challenging long rides on Nevada's public land.

 What is long riding?
 Simply put, long riding is long distance travel by horse.
 Unlike endurance riding, long riding is not competitive and it is not timed.
 It is an equestrian expedition!

 While we work on future ride plans we are traveling around sharing our adventure with others.
 Contact us to schedule a presentation for your group!
 Here is our 2017 schedule of appearances:

 - February 4 at 5:00pm ~ Northeastern Nevada Museum, Elko (Free)